+In the original Iron Man movie, Terrence Howard acted the part Don Cheadle now fills in the Marvel Cinematic Universe.
+Although Howard first vented his annoyance, additional troubling information has now come to light.
 When Terrence Howard’s character, Rhodey, saw the Mark II suit in the first film, he said, “Next Time, Baby,” which foreshadowed him adopting the name War Machine in the sequel.
 This dialogue gained, in particular, gained notoriety because of the Irony.

-The former MCU actor was once the Iron Man: First Avenger cast member, earning the highest salary.
+The former MCU actor was once the First Avenger cast member, earning the highest salary.
 It was much more money than Robert Downey Jr. received at the time.
 In 2013, Terrence Howard provided further detail on what transpired that prompted Marvel to make the contentious decision during an appearance on Watch what’s happening live.

-Terrence Howard was not happy with how Marvel Treated him
+Terrence Howard was not happy with how Marvel Treated him.

-Then Howard lamented that a buddy he had previously assisted hadn’t come to his aid when he most needed it.
+The person I assisted in making Iron Man stole my money and moved me out of the way when it came time to launch the sequel.
+Then Howard whined that a buddy he had previously assisted hadn’t come to his aid when he most needed it.

 Howard said that he willingly accepted a low salary for the original Iron Man role to create a way for Downey, whom Marvel was first hesitant to recruit.
 According to Howard, the most prominent figure in the MCU franchise failed to assist him when it was his turn to ask for a favor.

-Terrence Howard lost $100 Million
+Terrence Howard lost $100 Million.

 The former MCU star noted that Downey Jr. ultimately received the compensation Howard was due, leaving Terrence Howard with a $100 million loss.